silinternational/tfc-ops/README.md

   -o, --organization string             Name of the Organization in TF Enterprise (version 2) -v, --search-on-variable-value        [optional] (e.g. "-v=true") whether to do the search based on the value of the variables.
 (Must be false if add-key-if-not-found is true
   -s, --variable-search-string string   The string to match in the current variables (either in the Key or Value - see other flags)
-  -w, --workspace string                Name of the Workspace in TF Enterprise (version 2)
+  -w, --workspace string                [optional] Name of the Workspace in TF Enterprise (version 2)
 ```

 ## License